-Prior to the meeting, Mr. Terry S. Semel withdrew his nomination for election as a Class A director.
-In connection with such withdrawal, the board of directors determined to fix the board at 11, rather than 12, directors, and following the Company's annual meeting of stockholders, the remaining two Class A directors designated Mr. Steven P. Murphy as a third Class A director.
+Prior to the meeting, Mr. Terry S. Semel withdrew his nomination for election as a Class A director and stepped down from the Board of the Company.
+In connection with such withdrawal, the Board of Directors determined to reduce the number of directors currently serving on the Board from 12 directors to 11 directors, and following the Company's annual meeting of stockholders, the two remaining Class A directors designated Mr. Steven P. Murphy as a third Class A director.